-A professional instructor and dynamic performer, Dr. Angela Collier-Reynolds joined the Indiana State University music faculty in fall 2018.
-In addition to teaching flute at ISU, she is a performing member of the ISU Faculty Woodwind Quintet, co-principal flute of the Gateway Chamber Orchestra of Tennessee, the Assistant Director of the William Bennett Summer Flute Academy and a featured Teaching Artist for its Summer Flute Blast.
-She also serves as adjunct faculty member, teaching web-based music courses for Austin Peay State University.
+A dynamic performer and professional instructor, Dr. Angela Collier-Reynolds joined the Indiana State University music faculty in fall 2018.
+In addition to teaching flute at ISU, she is a performing member of the ISU Faculty Woodwind Quintet, principal flute of the Terre Haute Symphony Orchestra, principal flute of the Classical Music Festival Orchestra in Eisenstadt, Austria, co-principal flute of the Gateway Chamber Orchestra of Tennessee, second flute of the Paducah Symphony Orchestra of Kentucky, and founder and director of the Workshop on Woodwinds (WOW!) each summer at ISU.
+Angela also served as the Assistant Director of the William Bennett Summer Flute Academy and a featured Teaching Artist for its Summer Flute Blast.

 Prior to ISU, Angela held teaching positions at West Virginia University, Fairmont State University, Austin Peay State University, Zion Conservatory of Music, Terra Sounds School of Music and Arts, Veritas Center, and the Near North Montessori School of Chicago.
-As an adjudicator, she has been invited to judge numerous regional and national competitions such as the National Flute Association Professional Flute Choir Competition, Myrna Brown Artist Competition, Mid-Atlantic Flute Convention Young Artist and Collegiate Soloist Competitions, Chicago Flute Club Student Competition, Myrna Brown International Scholarship Competition, Flute New Music Consortium Solo and Chamber Composition Competitions, West Virginia All-State, West Virginia Music Teachers Association Young Artist, Senior, Junior, and Chamber Competitions, and Virginia All-District Band and Orchestra Auditions, amongst others.
+As an adjudicator, she has been invited to judge numerous national and regional competitions such as the National Flute Association High School Soloist Competition, NFA Professional Flute Choir Competition, Myrna Brown Artist Competition, Mid-Atlantic Flute Convention Young Artist and Collegiate Soloist Competitions, Chicago Flute Club Student Competition, Myrna Brown International Scholarship Competition, Flute New Music Consortium Solo and Chamber Composition Competitions, West Virginia All-State, West Virginia Music Teachers Association Young Artist, Senior, Junior, and Chamber Competitions, and Virginia All-District Band and Orchestra Auditions, amongst others.